Anes-Marzooki/Git-Good/README.md

 I encourage you to fork this repo, and to use it as a practice dummy.
 <br>
 ## Bootstrap And Configuration :rocket:
-Before you do anything, you need to configure the User imformation for you local work.
+Before you do anything, you need to configure the User information for your local work.
 - **setting the user name**
 ```
 git config --global user.name "name"